ufcg-lsd/saps-dashboard/README.md

 # Install and Configure Dashboard

-The SAPS Dashboard component is responsible for interacting with SAPS users through a graphical interface in brownser providing some services.
-Here are some of them:
+The SAPS Dashboard component is a graphical web interface which allow SAPS users to:
-- Submit new tasks
+- submit new tasks;
-- Download successful tasks (seamless processing)
+- track the progress of submittted tasks;
-- View task progress
+- download successful tasks.

 ## Dependencies